The Steg Chronicles — In the Beginning

 According to Kaspersky security researchers, PLATINUM has now added a new Trojan backdoor to its malware exploit kit dubbed Titanium that imitates common software found on computer systems and which is dropped in the final stages of system infection as a means to return to the crime scene and potentially do further reconnaissance, exfiltration, or destruction (Osborne, 2019).

 “When pinging the C2 for commands, the malware will be answered with PNG files containing steganographically hidden data, containing directions for the malicious code” (Osborne, 2019, ZDNet).

 Another example of current applications of steganography involves hiding malicious PHP scripts within EXIF headers of JPEG images and then uploading the images to websites, even some that are fully patched against all known vulnerabilities (Seals, 2019).
-For those who are unacquainted with what EXIF data is, it is basically the metadata that is associated with image files like the date/timestamp the photo was created, sometimes this includes geographic location info, who created it, what device was used and so forth.
-This, too, is a clever use of steganography because as Seals states, many websites whitelist image files which allows the malicious PHP scripts hidden inside the image files to bypass firewalls.
+For those who are unacquainted with what EXIF data is, it is basically the metadata that is associated with image files like the date/timestamp the photo was created, sometimes this includes geographic location info, who created it, what device was used, and so forth.
+This, too, is a clever use of steganography because as Seals states, many websites whitelist image files which allow the malicious PHP scripts hidden inside the image files to bypass firewalls.
 It is also unlikely that any website AV software will detect the embedded malicious PHP scripts either (2019).

 Rare Steganography Hack Can Compromise Fully Patched Websites